 A substantial part of the Group's revenue is generated from franchised transport operations.
-As a result, changes in government transport policy and regulations, such as Public Bus Services Ordinance (Cap 230) and Public Bus Services Regulations (Cap 230A), may have a significant impact on the Group's operating results and financial conditions in either the short or the long term.
-Proposals for a fare increase are subject to the approval of the HKSAR Government, who need to take into account a basket of factors, including public acceptability and affordability, which may not align with the financial conditions of the franchised bus companies.
+As a result, changes in government transport policy and regulations, such as Public Bus Services Ordinance (Cap 230) and Public Bus Services Regulations (Cap 230A), may have a significant impact on the Group's operating results and financial conditions either in the short term or in the long run.
+Proposals for a fare increase are subject to the approval of the HKSAR Government, who need to take into account a basket of factors, including public acceptability and affordability, which may not accord with the financial conditions of the franchised bus companies.
 There is no guarantee that a fare increase of a sufficient magnitude will be granted in time to enable the franchised bus companies to offset rising overheads and costs.
 The inflexibility inherent in this arrangement may have an adverse impact on the financial condition of the Group in an inflationary atmosphere.